Updated June 2026

 Structural Integrity Reserve Studies (SIRS)

-Impact on Condo Values and Sales
+Impact on Condo Sales

-How We Navigate These Challenges
+How We Handle These Challenges

 The Florida Condo Sale Process: What to Expect